Ghostridr/script-colors/README.md

 - If colors do not appear as expected, ensure your terminal supports ANSI escape codes.
 - On Windows, use Windows Terminal, PowerShell Core, or enable Virtual Terminal Processing for best results.
 - Always use the `RESET` variable at the end of your colored output to avoid color bleed.

 ---

+## FAQ

+### Why do I see warnings like "The variable 'RED' is assigned but never used"?

+This is expected!
+The color and style variables are defined for you to use in your own scripts or interactively.
+The script itself does not reference them internally, so static analysis tools may warn that they are unused.
+You can safely ignore these warnings.

+---